 Even though they may be hunting dogs, they do best if they live in the home with their owners.
 They do not do well if confined to a kennel or left outdoors.

-This is an excellent choice for families with children.
-While these dogs get along great with kids, they may be too energetic for very young children.
+This dog breed is an excellent choice for families with children of around 10 upwards.
+While these dogs get along great with smaller kids, they may be too energetic for very young children.
 Supervision is essential.

 As far as living conditions are concerned, they can live anywhere, but do best in the country or suburban locations where they have room to run.